Home / Articles / Buy US stocks

 Plenty of people already buy US stocks through a regular broker — so how should you choose between that and Binance US stocks?
 The core differences are "what you actually own" and "the regulatory framework."

-DimensionTraditional US stock brokerBinance US stocks (mostly tokenized)
+DimensionTraditional US stock brokerBinance US stocks (real shares as the main line)

-Barrier to entryHigher; you open a brokerage accountLow; an account plus USDT buys fractional shares
+Barrier to entryHigher; you open a brokerage accountLow; an account plus a stablecoin buys fractional shares

 Regulatory frameworkThe securities regulatory systemNewer; the rules are still evolving